-Employee; Length of Service; Title Principal Occupation(s) During the Past Five (5) Years Michael Canter; since 2016; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity since prior to 2019.
+Employee; Length of Service; Title Principal Occupation(s) During the Past Five (5) Years Michael Canter; since 2016; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity since prior to 2018.
 He is also the Director and Chief Investment Officer-Securitized Assets.
-Michael Rosborough; since February 2023; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity since 2020.
-Prior to 2020, he was an investment director, portfolio manager and member of the tactical asset allocation committee at California Public Employees' Retirement System (CalPERS) since prior to 2019.
-Serena Zhou; since January 2024; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which she has been associated in a substantially similar capacity to her current position since prior to 2019.
+Janaki Rao; since 2018; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity since prior to 2018.
+He is also Director of US Multi-Sector Fixed-Income Portfolios.